 - What are your social media posts about?

 Do they connect with all the other levers above?
 If not, your conversion rate is going to be really low.

-Whatever awareness you build, it needs to be with the people who will want the lead magnet - in other words, the people that will buy, stay with, and promote your brand.
+Whatever awareness you build, it needs to be with the people who will buy, stay with, and promote your brand.

-Again, it does no good to get 2 million page views a month if none of them are interested in buying your product or service.
+Again, it does no good to get two million page views a month if none of them are interested in buying your product or service.

 Traffic is a vanity metric if it’s not intricately connected to all the other levers.

 Sure, marketing won’t get excited when their dreams of 2,000,000 page views gets demoted to 10,000… but if that 10,000 are the perfect matches, the other 1,990,000 mismatched website visitors don’t really matter.